 Electrophysical Agents: Reviewing the Past, Examining the Present, and Critically Positioning for the Future

-This panel will provide participants with key messages about the past, present, and future of electrophysical agents (EPAs) in physiotherapy practice.
-This session will culminate by sharing highlights from a pan-Canadian initiative to recommend evidence-based updates to EPA curriculum within Canadian physiotherapy pre-licensure training.
+This panel provides participants with key messages about the past, present, and future of electrophysical agents (EPAs) in physiotherapy practice.
+This session culminates by sharing highlights from a pan-Canadian initiative to recommend evidence-based updates to EPA curriculum within Canadian physiotherapy pre-licensure training.